DhodiFahad/SampleE2ETests/README.md

 # SampleE2ETests

-This prohect is created to demosrate how is would test for the systems \
+This project is created to demosrate how is would test for the systems

 https://crediference.com/ \
 https://coopprofiler.trailanalytics.com/